 *Concentrated acids are incredibly dangerous.
 Do not try this at home.
 Do not try this unless you are a trained professional and have the proper equipment and expertise.
 Beals Science will not be responsible for anyone who does not heed these warnings!*

 Is gun cotton safe?

 Nitrocellulose (gun cotton) burns very easily and could combust when exposed to static electricity, heat or flame.
 It should be used quickly and not stored.
 When lighting the gun cotton, use caution to not burn skin, hair or burn your house down!

-Craig Beals made this video and tutorial to encourage other science teachers to share the wonders of science with their students.
+This video and tutorial were made to encourage other science teachers to share the wonders of science with their students.
 It was not made to encourage people to try this at home.